shsahoo1504/shell-scripts/day2/usecase/README.md

 2) /bin/sh
 3) /sbin/nologin
 Enter choice (1/2/3): 1
-Enter groups to create (space-separated): dev qa
-Group 'dev' created.
+Do you want to add the user to an existing group? (yes/no): no Enter new group name to create: devs
-Group 'qa' created.
+Group 'devs' created.
-Creating user with command:
-useradd -m -d /opt/alice_home -s /bin/bash -G dev,qa alice
-User 'alice' successfully created with groups: dev,qa and shell: /bin/bash
+User 'alice' created successfully with shell '/bin/bash' and group 'devs'.